MicrosoftDocs/intellicode/docs/custom-model-faq.md

 ## Q. <a name="what-is-sent" /> What happens when my model is trained, and what data is sent to Microsoft?

 To train a model based on your code, the IntelliCode extension extracts only those elements of the code that are needed to create a model for recommending completion values.
 For example, it extracts the names of classes and methods and how often they're called in different circumstances.
-The extracted data is transmitted to the IntelliCode service, which uses a machine learning algorithm to extract a model for your code.
+The extracted data is transmitted to the IntelliCode service, which uses machine learning algorithms to train a model for your code.
 It then returns the model to your computer where it's merged with the base model.

 We don’t track your keystrokes or extract the values of literals (such as strings) from your code, nor do we extract whole expressions or statements.
 All communication with the IntelliCode service is over HTTPS.
 For more information, see [Q. How secure is this?](#how-secure).